celulaproject/celula/README.md

 If I can prove that my server is always running a given code and nobody can access the server then if that code exposes a cryptographic signing, encrypting and decrypting API I have solved my problem.

 ## Previous work

 There is extensive literature on trusted computing and software attestation (I give a broad overview on [this blog post](https://www.jaime.world/2017/03/07/remote-computation/)).

 The main conclusions we can deduce from previous work are:

-- Apparently we do not have other option than to trust the Infrastructure as a service providers (Iaas) that they will enable safe cross-tenant sharing.
+- Apparently we do not have other option than to trust the Infrastructure as a Service providers (IaaS) that they will enable safe cross-tenant sharing.
 That is if we want to make use of the amazing economies of scale they offer.
 - It is our responsibility to use software that is resistant to side-channel attacks.

 ## Proposition